Do You Need To Learn Coding To Use Blender?

 The number one reason why you would want to learn coding with Python script in Blender is to begin creating your own add-ons.
 An add-on is a set of tools that have been created to improve Blenders’ functionality in a specific way.
 An example of this is the node wrangler add on which makes it much easier to work with the node system when creating materials.

-Creating add ons DOES require you to learn the specific version of Python used by Blender.
-The best way to get started here is the copy and paste method.
 When you perform an action in Blender that action is recorded in the python console, found in the scripting workspace.
 For example, if you delete the default cube the following line of code will appear in the python console.

 bpy.ops.object.delete(use_global=False)

-If you were to copy and paste this line of code into your file editor and then select your object and click that run script button.
-Then that object would be deleted.
+If you were to copy and paste this line of code into your file editor and then select your object and click that run script button then that object would be deleted.
 This is a very basic example but it’s a good starting point for learning how code works in Blender.

 Some aspects of Blender are a little more technical than others.
 For example, the creation of photo-realistic materials cannot be done with a simple press of a button.
 Instead, a node system is used when the user creates a tree of nodes all connected at some point in the chain, leading to the output node which takes all the information it has been supplied and outputs the final result in the scene.